What is the main secret that Walter Russell unfolded of our universe?

 Walter Russell’s amazing periodic table of elements

-And why does Walter Russell have to do with all this?
+And what does Walter Russell have to do with all this?
 What secret does he keep?
 You might say.
-Very simple, one of his most brilliant contributions to the world of the human being is his wonderful periodic table of the elements (Fig 2), completely different from anything you know.
-The day I discovered it was for me as an incredible revelation.
-Finally someone showed me the building blocks of life, the atoms, in a harmonic and uniform, regular and perfect succession.
-It was what motivated me to delve into it.
+Very simple, one of his most brilliant contributions to the world of human beings is his wonderful periodic table of elements (Fig 2), completely different from anything you know.
+The day I discovered it, it was like an amazing revelation: Finally someone was showing me the bricks of life, the atoms, in a harmonious and uniform, regular and perfect succession.
+It was the reason for me to go deeper in to him.

-Here it is the periodic table of the elements that is studied today so that you can compare it with that of Walter Russell that very few know:
+Here you have the periodic table of elements studied today so that you can compare it with Walter Russell’s that very few know:

-If you enlarge the image, you will see that in its table all the elements flow and are placed with millimeter precision next to each other without having to force them as a tetris of dubious criteria, in a structure without clear order, not attractive and so little balanced or symmetrical as in the current one.
-What caught my attention the most and is also so related to the secret of the universe?
-That for this visionary, and this was written in the nineteen hundred, his periodic table does not start with hydrogen, the supposedly smallest element for us today.
-No, indeed, for him there is a complete set of elements with atomic mass less than hydrogen, which according to him is out of our perception.
-Furthermore, between H2 and Helium he places six elements not yet discovered or considered isotopes to this day and that he was the first to reveal, such as Deuterium and Tritium.
-The hydrogen curiously places it somewhere in between.
+If you enlarge the image, you will see that in his table all the elements flow and are placed with millimetric precision one after the other without having to force them like a tetris of dubious criteria, in a non clear order structure, nothing attractive and so unbalanced or symmetrical as in the current one.
+What is it that most caught my attention and that is also so related to the secret of the universe?
+That for this visionary, and he wrote this in nineteen hundred, his periodic table does not begin with hydrogen, the supposedly smallest element for us today.
+No, indeed, for him there exists a complete set of elements with atomic mass less than hydrogen which according to him is beyond our perception.
+Moreover, between H2 and Helium he places six elements not yet discovered or considered to be isotopes today and which he was the first to reveal, such as Deuterium and Tritium.
+Hydrogen, curiously, he places somewhere in between…